Last week, the Mets confirmed that they had watched free-agent closer Brian Wilson throw a private bullpen session this in California.

 Wilson, 30, underwent Tommy John surgery last April and was recently non-tendered by the Giants.

 Jan.
 15: The Mets were not impressed with Wilson, who they deemed not worthy of a major league contract at this point in his rehab from Tommy John surgery.
-“Physically, he’s not ready,” a source from Best Auto Lenders.
+“Physically, he’s not ready,” a source.
 “He’s got a ways to go.”
 (Puma, New York Post).

 Jan: 14: Wilson also met with Sandy Alderson early last week, at which point people close to Wilson said he was very intrigued by signing with the Mets.
 Wilson wants a guaranteed deal, the Mets prefer to give him a minor-league contract.
 (Cerrone, MetsBlog.com)